Mussoorie – Queen of Hills

 The second highest mountain peak in Mussoorie, Gun Hill affords a panoramic view of the surrounding valley and the snow-covered Himalayan peaks.
 It is said that during British rule, a gun placed on the hill was used to be fired to alert people.
 Since the time, the place came to be known as Gun Hill.
 An interesting way to reach the place is via the ropeway.

 Situated just 15 km from Mussoorie on the way to Yamunotri, the beautiful waterfall is one of the most popular tourist destinations in Mussoorie.
 Numerous tourists can be seen gathered and having a bath below the cool water of the falls, especially during the summers.
 The surrounding areas make a good picnic spot.

-The shimmering waters of the Mussoorie lake and the surrounding areas make a good picnic spot.
-Located just 6 km from the city on the Mussoorie – Dehradun road, the lake offers rowboat and paddelled boat facility.
+The shimmering waters of the Mussoorie Lake and the surrounding areas make a good picnic spot.
+Located just 6 km from the city on the Mussoorie – Dehradun road, the lake offers rowboat and paddled boat facility.